klamma/ar-for-eu-book/_pages/chapters/sharing.md

     We do not actually need to synchronize the colour itself because we can simply reconstruct it from data that we already get.
     If a networked object is created in a scene, the player who created the object automatically becomes its owner.
     The owner can be read from the *PhotonView* component.
+    So, make sure that there is a *PhotonView* component on the *GamePiece* prefab.
     Create a new script `PieceInitializer` and attach it to the *GamePiece* prefab.
 11. Paste the following code into the `PieceInitializer` script: